-In 2016 ten wetland properties, including the California Department of Fish and Wildlife's Yolo Bypass Wildlife Area flooded prior to October 1st and were billed for mosquito control costs under the cost share program.
+In 2017 thirteen private and Agency owned wetland properties flooded prior to October 1st and where appropriate were billed for mosquito control costs under the cost share program.
 The wetland program requires a significant amount of staff time to properly monitor and respond to site changes that zone technicians experience on a weekly basis throughout the season.
 Wetland managers routinely request advice from the Ecological Management Department to assist with maintaining their habitat goals while reducing mosquito production.